-This includes diet changes, skills like organizing and planning, and also how we adjust our values and priorities to accommodate illness, disabilities, physical limitations, or crisis.
+This includes diet changes, skills like organizing and planning, self-care, and also how we adjust our values and priorities to accommodate illness, disabilities, physical limitations, or crisis.

 It is important to find a support system of people who share and understand your experience.
-It is also necessary for communities to become more compassionate and helpful to families of people struggling with chronic illnesses, and emotional, intellectual or physical disabilities.
+It is also necessary for communities to become more compassionate and helpful to families of people struggling with chronic illnesses, addictions, and emotional, intellectual or physical disabilities.

 Your health and the health of your family may be affected by the circumstances of caring for someone.
 In addition, there may be stress in making health-care decisions that go against the values of a doctor, family members, or culture.
 People in this situation can feel isolated, and exhausted from defending their decisions to others.
 They need supportive, collaborative relationships with physicians, and a strength-based, person-centered model of health care that considers diet, lifestyle choices, stress, relationships, resources, environment and personal goals in treatment plans.